 Also, there are three daily shows that I watch.
 First, there’s literally The Daily Show, which is not as good as it used to be, but still pretty amazing.
 I love Trevor Noah.
 You need the proxy for this as well.

-I also watch Stephen Colbert and Seth Myer.
+I also watch Stephen Colbert and Seth Meyers.
 Stephen is a comedian with a touch of seriousness, and Seth is the opposite.

 What about Fallon, Conan and Corden?
 Well, they’re not political, so I get bored with them quite quickly.
 But I watch them sometimes.